-Sustaining members receive a one-year membership; one ticket to the Holiday Gala; and the option to be listed in the Holiday Gala’s event program and promotional material.
+Sustaining members receive a one-year membership; one guest ticket to the Annual Meeting and Awards Reception and the option to be listed in the event program and promotional material.

 All dues payments are final and non-refundable.

-LGBT Bar Association of DC does not employ any staff and relies solely on the generosity of its volunteer members to support all its activities through one of its Committees.
+The LGBT Bar Association of DC does not employ any staff and relies solely on the generosity of its volunteer members to support all of its activities .
 Members are encouraged to E-mail one of the Board or Committee members to learn about volunteer opportunities.

 1) What personally identifiable information is collected from you through the web site, how it is used and with whom it may be shared.

 2) What choices are available to you regarding the use of your data.

 3) The security procedures in place to protect the misuse of your information.

 4) How you can correct any inaccuracies in the information.

 We are the sole owners of the information collected on this site.
 We only have access to/collect information that you voluntarily give us via email or other direct contact from you.
 We will not sell or rent this information to anyone.